The McKinsey Global Institute’s updated Urban World app offers a look at how demographic shifts will affect the growth of cities through 2025.

 Under pressure from dramatic demographic shifts—already evident in developed regions but increasingly so in the emerging world—the urban landscape is going to a great deal more fragmented.
 The impact of the demographic shift promises to be uneven.
 Cities’ growth prospects will reflect very different demographic footprints and dynamics shaped by their local birth and death rates, net domestic migration, and net international migration.
 There will be pockets of robust expansion but also areas of stagnant or declining populations.

 Even within countries, there are large variations in cities’ demographic profiles.
 The average age varies by about a decade in the cities in South Korea and Spain with the oldest and youngest populations, and by more than 20 years in the United States.
 Take two US examples.
 The birthrate at the end of 2015 was 23.6 births per 1,000 in Jacksonville, North Carolina, but the city’s annual death rate was only 5.3 per 1,000 inhabitants.
 In contrast, in Punta Gorda, Florida—home to many retirees—there were only 5.9 births per 1,000 residents a year but 14.4 deaths.

+This level of detail is vital for understanding an increasingly differentiated urban landscape.
 The app also places urbanization in a historical context, using a view from space of the global nighttime distribution of light as a proxy for the global distribution of economic activity.
-Users can visualize the world’s shifting center of economic gravity during the past two millennia, to 2025.
+Users can visualize the world’s shifting center of economic gravity during the past two millennia and through 2025.
 The app serves a purpose similar to a 16th-century map—a rough but helpful tool to help navigate the evolving urban world.